cfpb/design-system/docs/pages/video.md

     * **Interviews** - Three-Point Lighting is particularly useful for interview setups and testimonials.
   * **Catch Light** – When lighting a person’s face, be sure the eyes are not shaded and strive to have a bit of light reflecting in the eyes.
 This is called a catch light or eye light.
 This technique will draw the viewer's attention to the subject's eyes.
 The catch light will make your subject look more intelligent, more alive, and more engaging.
 If the eyes are in shadow or under a hat, this may make the person look sinister or untrustworthy, so be sure a person’s eyes are well lit.

   * **Light Color / Temperature** – We ensure all lights are the appropriate color temperature and match the environmental color temperatures where needed.
-The most common color temperatures are measured by kelvin (or a ‘K’ value).
+The most common color temperatures are measured by Kelvin (or a ‘K’ value).
 Daylight (cool/blue) is usually 5600k and tungsten (warm/orange) is usually 3200k.
 If you don’t know the exact color temperature or don’t have access to a professional color meter, most cameras can capture a relatively accurate reading of the color temperature by using a white card.

   * **Soft Lighting** – Strive to make the shadows soft, giving shape and definition to your subject without casting harsh shadows.
 To do this, diffuse light using soft boxes, silks, or bouncing the light off a large white surface like a ceiling or wall.

   * **Outdoor Lighting** – We apply the same visual standards to outdoor footage and lighting as we do indoors.
 When filming outdoors, avoid direct sunlight, harsh shadows, and sunny, over-exposed backgrounds.
 Try shooting in the shade.
-Also, remember to shoot into the shadows to create in an interesting shot.
+Also, remember to shoot into the shadows to create an interesting shot.
 The sun can create an edge around the subject.
 This will add depth to an image.
 Choose angles, locations, time of day, and subject positions that provide enough light on both subject and background.
 Sometimes this can be tricky when working with time constraints.
 If shooting a person during a sunny day without shade, try using a silk or other diffusion to soften shadows and make the image look more appealing.
 If possible, try using lights outside that are bright enough to supplement the sun.

   * **Practical Lighting** – Very often, an environment will already feature practical lights such as interior lighting in office buildings or stores.
 If you cannot turn the practical lights off, you can use them to assist in lighting.
 Adding lamps, lanterns, or other lights to the background or environment of a shot can give it an extra sense of realness.
 We also use practical lights to “motivate” the lighting setup of production lights.
 When using practical lights, be aware of any flickering, rolling, or stuttering they may cause in the camera.
 This can sometimes be addressed by adjusting the shutter speed, and sometimes the only solution is to turn the lights off.
 Otherwise, rolling or flickering may ruin any footage captured.
 Always be aware of the color temperature of practical lights and ensure skin tones look natural.
 Avoid florescent lights that give the image a green or magenta color tone.